stackbit-projects/magical-turtle-bdd16/content/pages/index.md

   - section_id: about
     type: section_content
     title: About
-    content: >+
+    content: >
       I am a PhD student in the [Marx Lab](hannahmarx.com) at the University of New Mexico, interested in the ecology and evolution of flowering plants in island and alpine systems.
-Prior to beginning my PhD work in 2021, I was a middle school science teacher in Olympia, WA where I taught 6th grade earth and space science.
-I earned my M.Ed. and teaching credentials at UMass-Boston through the Boston Teacher Residency in 2019.
-Before beginning my teaching career, I earned my M.S. in plant sciences at Washington State University in the [Roalson
-      Lab](https://labs.wsu.edu/roalson/) in 2018, where I used high-throughput sequencing and species tree analyses to better understand Hawaiian *Cyrtandra*.
+Prior to beginning my PhD work in 2021, I earned my M.Ed. and teaching credentials at UMass-Boston through the Boston Teacher Residency in 2019 and taught 6th grade earth and space science in Olympia, WA.
+Before beginning my teaching career, I earned my M.S. in plant sciences at Washington State University in the [Roalson Lab](https://labs.wsu.edu/roalson/) in 2018, where I used high-throughput sequencing and species tree analyses to better understand Hawaiian *Cyrtandra*.
 I completed B.A. at the University of Colorado in 2015 where I looked into aberrant plant diversity using phylogenetic tools in the [Tripp Lab](https://trippreport.com/).
     actions:
       - label: Contact Me
         url: /contact